This story was originally published and last updated .

-VPNs, or Virtual Private Networks, are a popular way to stay safe online.
-When you connect to a VPN, all outgoing network traffic is funneled through an external server.
+VPNs have become a vital measure helping you stay secure online.
+When you're connected to a VPN, or a private virtual network, all of the traffic from and to your device is funneled through an external server, helping you stay incognito.
 Your internet service provider can't tell what sites you visit (only that you're using a VPN) or inject content into webpages.
-VPNs are also commonly used to bypass blocked websites and to stay safe on public Wi-Fi networks.
+VPNs are also great tools when you want to bypass blocked websites and when you need to stay safe on public Wi-Fi networks.

 Unfortunately, using certain VPN providers can be just as dangerous as going without a VPN in the first place.